“I may make it to the galleries, but I will always come back to a wall.”

 • Georganometric Element Venezuela 2

 In 2016, lé dieguê was provided a designated space on Campbellsville University’s campus to practice and polish his spray-painting skills.
 His use of this controversial medium was the talk of the town, not for negative reasons, but for the total opposite.
 Locals and visitors reacted positively to his artworks and to his daring, vibrant use of color.
 On this wall, lé dieguê painted more than 10 murals, completing two separate series: Heritage and Gratitude.
-In this beautification mural project, without precedent in the school’s history, his dream of becoming a professional painter had begun to materialize.
+In this beautification mural project, without precedent in the school’s and the town’s history, his dream of becoming a professional painter had begun to materialize.
+This allowed him to make a long-lasting artistic impact.

 • Georganometric Element for Beijing Restaurant